angadhn/angadhn.github.io/_opinions/Post3.md

 that Graeber agrees with Thiel that monopolies can be good as long as they aren't rent extracting.
 Bureaucratic monopolies have proven to be effective in achieving great things qucikly, like Apollo and the Manhattan project, under the right conditions.
-Corporate monopolies like Bell Labs show how acceleration happens through productive innovation unlike some current monopolies, like financial institutions, that create a culture of stagnation through - to use a Graeberism- "a direct assault on the human imagination".
+Corporate monopolies, like Bell Labs, demonstrate that acceleration can happen through productive innovation whereas current monopolies, like financial institutions, create a culture of stagnation through - to use a Graeberism- "a direct assault on the human imagination".
 Aside from the corporate taxes that incentivise rent seeking behaviours, social welfare economic policies (such as universal basic income) could also overcome the grander creative stagnation evident today.